I’m a former elite athlete and I call BS on tech’s obsession with working long hours

 Our obsession with hard work is dangerous because it creates the narrative that if you don’t succeed, it’s because you didn’t work hard enough.
 If you’re sitting around watching YouTube videos all day, sure, you’re not going to be successful.
 But just because something doesn’t work out, doesn’t necessarily mean you should have worked harder.

 My first company, Ridejoy, went through the Y Combinator program in the summer of 2011.
 We were building a long-distance ride-sharing company, competing with Lyft back when it was called Zimride.
-We weren’t to make the pivot into the city ride-hailing business.
+We weren’t able to make the pivot into the city ride-hailing business.
 We worked hard and we still failed.
 Would it have made a big difference if we had somehow put in twice as many hours?
 I’m doubtful.

 A YC founder once said to me that he found little correlation between the success of a YC company and how hard their founders worked.
 That is to say, among a group of smart, ambitious entrepreneurs who were all already working pretty hard, the factors that made the biggest difference were things like timing, strategy, and relationships.
 Which is why Reddit cofounder-turned-venture capitalist Alexis Ohanian now warns against the “utter bullshit” of this so-called hustle porn mentality.